BibleClinger/bclib/README.md

 ## Using the Library

-There are two ways of importing the this module.
+There are two ways of importing this module.
 Either one will work if you are using `/usr`

 * Importing bclib via `import "bclib"`.
 This will only work if you followed the easy installation above.
 * Executing the script `bclib.ms`.
 This will work if used either `/usr` or `/usr2` and followed the correct directory layout.